cue-lang/cuelang.org/content/docs/concept/how-cue-enables-configuration/en.md

 ## Reducing boilerplate

-CUE has several powerful features that allow configuration sources to **reduce boilerplate**
+CUE has several language features that allow configuration sources to **reduce boilerplate**
 \- as well as a command that **removes boilerplate automatically**!

 <!-- They're discussed in depth in [how CUE enables boilerplate removal](#TODO), but -->
-Here's a short example that demonstrates a couple of language features that make it really productive to describe configurations in CUE:
+Here's a short example that demonstrates a couple of features that make it really productive to describe configurations in CUE:
 [templates]({{< relref "docs/tour/types/templates" >}}) and
 [defaults]({{< relref "docs/tour/types/defaults" >}}).